 - Enjoy!
 Slice and serve with soups, chilies, stews or use as Italian sandwich bread.
 Delicious dipped in olive oil and balsamic too!
 Yum!
 For full recipe ingredients and instructions see recipe card below

-Focaccia bread toppings/variations:
+Focaccia bread toppings and fillings

-I most often top focaccia with fresh rosemary, sea salt and little granulated garlic, keeping it simple but there are so many toppings you can add and even enjoy as a flat bread pizza if you want!
+I most often top focaccia with fresh rosemary, sea salt and little granulated garlic, keeping it simple but there are so many variations you can add and even enjoy as a flat bread pizza if you want!
 Here are some ideas to customize this recipe for you!
 Add one, a combo or all of them!

 - chopped sun-dried tomatoes ( I recommend oil packed)